birkoss/mtg-tracker/README.md

 # MTG Tracker

+## DONE Next Release

+- Better colors management

+- Support up to 8 players

 ## TODO Next Release

-- Better colors management

 - branch: more_players
-  - Try to add 5 players back
-  - When more than 4 players
+  - More than 4 players
-    - Disable all button, and instead, allow the click on the container, to open the Panel in full screen instead
-    - Clicking on it again should close it
+    - Missing Settings Buttons
+  - When the trackers are hidden
+    - Find a way to allow the other trackers

 ## TODO

-Test on Ipad + Enable iPad support
+- iPad support
+  - Allow tracker for more players ?

-Logs & History
+- Logs & History
   - Add a new log when new game

-Player Box
+- Player Box
  - See and Track
    - Monarch
    - Initiative